-If you’ve never needed a standing desk before, consider yourself lucky; the process can be an exercise in frustration.
-No matter how much research you do ahead of time, there’s simply no way to know how comfortable — or how cramped — a given desk may be until you try it out yourself.
-And in order to do that, somebody (probably you) needs to assemble an unwieldy desk in your office.
-This can be a daunting task.
+Is your home office in need of a standing desk?
+Consider the alternative: no matter how much research you do ahead of time, there’s simply no way to ascertain how comfortable — or how cramped — a traditional office desk may be until you try it out yourself.
+And in order to do that, somebody (probably you) needs to assemble a damn desk in your abode.
+This can be a daunting task, and an exercise in frustration if you get your measurements wrong.
 Call me crazy, but there are only so many hours of blood, sweat, and tears a person can put into a 300-pound Wayfair purchase before Consumer Stockholm Syndrome inevitably sets in.
+Enter the best standing desks of 2021.

 Standing vs. sitting